End of Year Sale Now Live Ends Sun 1st Dec 9pm GMT

 How to identify a genuine CE mark on sunglasses

 As seen in the illustration above, the CE mark (Conformité Européenne) has a wider spacing between the two letters using two overlapping circles to form each character.
-This is the official CE symbol used on sunglasses which conform with EN 1836:2005.
+This is the official CE symbol used on non-prescription sunglasses which conform with BS EN 1836:2005 or prescription sunglasses which conform to BS EN ISO 12312-1:2013.

 Summary